Skip to main content

 Education Abroad Program Applications Cycles

-Students interested in participating in a semester or summer education abroad program must submit an online application through Penn State Education Abroad by the appropriate deadline.
+Students interested in participating in a semester year-long, or summer education abroad program must submit an online application through Penn State Education Abroad by the appropriate deadline.
 Learn about an exclusive exchange program with Loughborough University's Sport and Exercise Science Department in the UK.
 The department of Kinesiology also participates in Penn State's University-wide exchange program at Leeds University (UK) and the University of Waikato (New Zealand).
 Kinesiology students will be able to take courses at these institutions that will allow them to make degree progress and learn from world-class Kinesiology departments.

 Watch the undergraduate listserv for information sessions on education abroad programs and attend the Global Programs Ed Abroad fair.